chef-boneyard/chef-web-docs-2016/includes/includes_chef_cookbook_resource_common_validation_parameters.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The following options can be passed to the attribute keyword in order to validate a parameter that has been set on a resource in a recipe:
+The following parameters can be passed to the attribute keyword in order to validate a parameter that has been set on a resource in a recipe:

 .. list-table::
    :widths: 200 300